EasyDanger/Deliverable-Lab-2/README.md

 I tried to be as thorough as possible, so I welcome you to throw whatever challenges you have at this code.
 I believe it’s water tight, but other people can always come up with things I hadn’t thought of.

-The code should be able to handle any input without crashing and burning.
+The code should be able to accept any input without falling apart.
+Tested against non-integer inputs and out of range numbers.

 Feel free to contact me or comment on any bugs or peculiarities.